 Context

-How might we give creators more layout flexibility while maintaining the simplicity that makes Shorthand accessible to non-designers?
+How might we give creators more layout flexibility and styling control while maintaining the simplicity that makes Shorthand accessible to non-designers?

 Process